Mayan languages: Western branch

-The Chʼolan languages were formerly widespread throughout the Maya area, but today the language with most speakers is Chʼol, spoken by 130,000 in Chiapas.
+The Chʼolan languages were formerly widespread throughout the Maya area, but today the most widely spoken Chʼolan language is Chʼol, spoken by 130,000 in Chiapas.
 Its closest relative, the Chontal Maya language, is spoken by 55,000 in the state of Tabasco.
 Another related language, now endangered, is Chʼortiʼ, which is spoken by 30,000 in Guatemala.
-It was previously also spoken in the extreme west of Honduras and El Salvador, but the Salvadorian variant is now extinct and the Honduran one is considered moribund.
+It is also spoken in the extreme west of Honduras and El Salvador although its distribution is scarce.
 Chʼoltiʼ, a sister language of Chʼortiʼ, is also extinct.
 Chʼolan languages are believed to be the most conservative in vocabulary and phonology, and are closely related to the language of the Classic-era inscriptions found in the Central Lowlands.
 They may have served as prestige languages, coexisting with other dialects in some areas.
 This assumption provides a plausible explanation for the geographical distance between the Chʼortiʼ zone and the areas where Chʼol and Chontal are spoken.

 The closest relatives of the Chʼolan languages are the languages of the Tzeltalan branch, Tzotzil and Tzeltal, both spoken in Chiapas by large and stable or growing populations (265,000 for Tzotzil and 215,000 for Tzeltal).
 Tzeltal has tens of thousands of monolingual speakers.

 Qʼanjobʼal is spoken by 77,700 in Guatemala's Huehuetenango department, with small populations elsewhere.
 The region of Qʼanjobalan speakers in Guatemala, due to genocidal policies during the Civil War and its close proximity to the Mexican border, was the source of a number of refugees.
 Thus there are now small Qʼanjobʼal, Jakaltek, and Akatek populations in various locations in Mexico, the United States (such as Tuscarawas County, Ohio, and Los Angeles, California), and, through postwar resettlement, other parts of Guatemala.
 Jakaltek (also known as Poptiʼ) is spoken by almost 100,000 in several municipalities of Huehuetenango.
 Another member of this branch is Akatek, with over 50,000 speakers in San Miguel Acatán and San Rafael La Independencia.

 Chuj is spoken by 40,000 people in Huehuetenango, and by 9,500 people, primarily refugees, over the border in Mexico, in the municipality of La Trinitaria, Chiapas, and the villages of Tziscau and Cuauhtémoc.
 Tojolabʼal is spoken in eastern Chiapas by 36,000 people.